Tech boosts Wall Street after China trade comments

 U.S. President Donald Trump said in a Fox News radio interview that trade talks were scheduled for Thursday, “at a different level”.

-Tariff-sensitive tech stocks jumped 1.68%, boosted by gains in Apple Inc and Microsoft Corp.
+Tariff-sensitive tech stocks .SPLRCT jumped 1.68%, boosted by gains in Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O).

 “We are seeing a bit of a softer tone that’s giving investors hope,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.